rubyconfindia/conference/2014/code-of-conduct.md

 - immediately bring the incident to the attention of the conference organizers (note: organizers will be wearing distinguishing clothing which will be announced during the welcome address)
 - preferably provide all relevant details of the incident to the organizers in writing
-- refrain from posting incident online or any form of public shaming
+- refrain from posting incident online or any form of public shaming before the conference organizers have been given an opportunity to redress the matter

 Responsibility of Sponsors
 ---